The practice of Naturopathic medicine is deeply rooted in its philosophy. The six guiding principles are:

 Dr. Michelle began her post-college career as an outdoor guide and counselor for at-risk youth.
 Her excitement for wilderness medicine ultimately ignited her medical career.

-She attended NUNM in Portland, OR, an accredited Naturopathic medical university with dual degrees as a Naturopathic Doctor (ND) and MSOM.
+She attended NUNM in Portland, OR, an accredited Naturopathic medical university and graduated with dual degrees as a Naturopathic Doctor (ND) and a MSOM.
 Her training was a rigorous 6 years, including medical study in addition to nutrition, herbal medicine (both Western and Chinese), homeopathy, physical medicine, and several years of clinical hours under highly trained practitioners in both teaching and community clinics.
+She remains dedicated to the principles and philosophies of Naturopathic and Classical Chinese medicine.

 She had her first child during her fourth year of school, her second just after board exams and her third while transitioning her new practice back to Bend, OR.
-Now you will find Dr. Michelle on the trails with her cattle dog, on the mma mats, cheering on her kids from the sidelines or dance studio or training in StrongFirst-style lifting and movement.
+Now you will find Dr. Michelle on the trails with her hounds, training martial arts, cheering on her kids, or training with kettlebells and primal flow movement.

 Her passions are steeped in family, the outdoors, martial arts, quality movement and swift recovery.